 Before a first date, you might feel some pressure and maybe even worry that you can’t keep the conversation going.
 But by going to a dance class, you can keep the energy up and enjoy laughing together – and if you make mistakes, that’s all part of the fun.
 Plus, everyone likes music, and most of us can enjoy dancing (even if we’re not very good at it!).

-Between learning something new, having a laugh at any missteps, and enjoying the music, any nerves will hopefully disappear, and you’ll end up on a fun and unique date.
+Between learning something new, laughing at any missteps, and enjoying the music, any nerves will hopefully disappear, and you’ll end up on a fun and unique date.

-If you’d like to brush up on your dance skills before a date, you might want to check out some of the best online dance classes.
+If you’d like to brush up on your dance skills before a date, you might like to check out some of the best online dance classes or learn about 9 dance styles from around the world.

 9. Go on a city day trip